gojimmypi/ulx3s-examples/passthru/OpenSource/README.md

 The [passthru.vhd](../Diamond/passthru.vhd) VHDL file in the [Diamond for Windows passthru (VHDL)](../Diamond/README.md) was converted to Verilog using @ldoolitt's [VHDL to Verilog](https://github.com/ldoolitt/vhd2vl) converter.

 This is the not-yet-working version.
+TODO: why?
+This is the same Verilog and constraint file as in the DiamondVerilog example.

 #Make for WSL